Gravitational potential in spherical topologies: Gravitational potential in the regular spherical topologies

-In this paper we want to calculate the gravitational potential of a point mass $M$ in the regular spherical topologies.
-We consider the mass to be at rest and for simplicity we assume it is placed at the north pole of the 3-sphere with initial curvature radius 1, i.e. $\initial{\CR} = 6$.
-The gravitational potential $\Phi_\Sigma$ at a point $(\xi,\theta,\varphi)$ on $\Sigma$ created by this mass is given by the equation
+In this paper we want to calculate the gravitational potential $\Phi_\Sigma$ of a point mass $M$ in the spherical topologies chosen above.
+This potential is required to be able to perform $N$-body simulations in these topologies, which is one of the goals of the NEN theory.

+We consider the mass to be at rest and for simplicity (without loss of generality) we assume that it is placed at the north pole of the 3-sphere with initial curvature radius 1, i.e. $\initial{\CR} = 6$.
+Therefore, the density is described by the Dirac field $\rho = M\delta_\Sigma^{(0,0,0)}(\xi,\theta,\varphi)$, centered on the coordinates $(0,0,0)$, of the Riemannian manifold $(\Sigma, \T h)$; and the average density is $\Saverage{\rho} = M/V_\Sigma$.
+The Poisson Eq.~\eqref{eq::NEN_Poisson}, constraining the gravitational potential $\Phi_\Sigma$ created by the mass $M$, becomes